 7 How to start doing business in Japan

 When weighing up your move into the Japanese market, think about the pros and cons of incorporating a new company to do business, and the type of company structure that might suit you.
-Find a fulfillment center and carriers that provide coverage in the areas you’re targeting, and consider using a distributor to reach more customers with more ease.
+Find a fulfilment centre and carriers that provide coverage in the areas you’re targeting, and consider using a distributor to reach more customers with more ease.
 You should also understand the regulatory requirements of ecommerce in Japan and determine whether you need to register any trademarks.

 Market Finder contains a breakdown of the World Bank’s Doing Business Index, where you can get a heads-up about the ease of doing business in Japan.
 It ranks on a scale of 1 - 190 how easy it is for a business to set up and run a local firm in each of the world economies.
 10 topics are assessed to gain the score.
 These include the ease of getting electricity, the ease of getting credit, and the potential for cross-border trade.